Even though I’m a nurse, coxsackievirus is new to me. But it’s in the same family as one virus I know well.

 Coxsackievirus is actually a type of virus in the enterovirus family.
 These are common during pregnancy.

 Most of the time, the virus doesn’t pose serious danger to you or your baby.
 But there are a few things you need to know.

 Coxsackievirus, in the form of HFMD, is most common in children under the age of 5.
 But it can occasionally affect adults.
 The virus is more common in certain parts of the world, such as Asia.

 - skin rash developing on the elbows, feet, or genital areas

-Unfortunately for adults, the virus may not give you any symptoms.
+For adults, the virus may not give you any symptoms.

 Having the coxsackievirus virus during pregnancy may pose a slight risk to your baby.
 But that’s only if the virus is able to pass through the placenta.
-The chance of that happening is generally very small.
+The chance of that happening is very small.

 Having the coxsackievirus slightly increases the risk of miscarriage or stillbirth, as is the case with any infection during pregnancy.

 HFMD is more risky if the woman acquires the virus near the end of her pregnancy.
 An infection near delivery carries more risk of stillbirth, or HFMD in the newborn.

 There has also been some evidence that the virus is linked to congenital heart defects and other anomalies in babies.
 But there’s conflicting data on whether or not the virus definitely causes those problems.